softwareconstruction240/softwareconstruction/instruction/web-api/web-api.md

 }
 ```

-You should also notice the call to `staticFileLocation`.
+You should also notice the call to `externalStaticFileLocation`.
 This loads static files from the directory given by the parameter.
 In the example above, if you have a file named `hello.html` in the `public` directory, then it will be served up to your HTTP client if a request to `localhost:8080/hello.html` is made.

 ### Web Client